 The 'Unfinished Obelisk' can still be seen lying in its quarry and it is detached from the rock surrounding it on all sides except its lower side.
 If the granite had not cracked and the obelisk had been completed as planned it would have been a magnificent monument standing at 41.75 metres high with a base of about 4.2 metres on each side and weighing 1168 tons, the heaviest single piece of stone ever handled by the ancient Egyptians.

-piece of granite for the obelisk must have been a difficult task.
+Finding the right section of the quarry from which to obtain the perfect piece of granite for the obelisk must have been a difficult task.
 Workers would move around the quarry testing the quality of the rock by making 'test shafts' in the area to be used.
 If the rock was considered to be good and flawless then work on carving out the obelisk would begin and the 'test shafts' would be included in the trenches made around the obelisk to detach it on the north and south from the main body of the rock.

-remove the uneven surface of the rock.
+Once the 'perfect' piece of granite had been found, the first task was to remove the uneven surface of the rock.
 This was done by placing bricks on the surface which was to be removed, heating them to a hot temperature and then pouring cold water over them.
 This caused the surface of the rock to fracture and it could then be easily removed leaving the surface underneath reasonably smooth.

 Then began the most delicate stage of work, the shaping and detachment of the two sides of the obelisk.
 We are not completely certain about how this was done but large balls of Dolerite, a very hard volcanic rock, each weighing about 5.5 kilograms and measuring 15 to 30 centimetres, were found near the obelisk.
 Countless numbers of these balls were brought from the valleys in the Eastern Desert where they occur naturally.
 It is believed that the balls were attached to 'rammers' and then used to strike the rock with great force in a vertically downward movement, therefore 'bashing out' the shape of the obelisk.
 There is evidence in the features of the trench